 Laser Treatment: Similar to scaling, lasers of certain wavelengths and power can be used to remove bacterial plaque and tartar (calculus) from the tooth and root surface.
 Some periodontists, depending on a patient’s gingival state, may opt to use this type of treatment instead of traditional scaling and planning.

 Regenerative Procedures: In cases where periodontal disease has caused severe enough damage to bone tissue and gums, and the supporting structure of the patient’s teeth is considerably compromised, regenerative procedures may be used by a periodontist to bolster and stimulate the body’s natural regeneration of damaged tissue.
 During this procedure a periodontist will fold back the gum tissue, remove any bacterial plaque, and proceed to apply any of a variety of regenerative techniques.
-Membranes (filters), bone grafts, and even tissue-stimulating proteins may be administered to encourage and stimulate the body’s natural regenerative mechanisms and induce full rehabilitation.
+Membranes (filters), dental bone grafts, and even tissue-stimulating proteins may be administered to encourage and stimulate the body’s natural regenerative mechanisms and induce full rehabilitation.

 Dental Crown Lengthening: This type of procedure falls more in the field of aesthetic dentistry, as it is used to change the cosmetic look of what is commonly known as a “gummy” smile.
 This can be used restoratively as well, as in some cases a tooth may have decayed and rotted below the gumline.
 Crown lengthening adjusts the bone and gum level to expose more of the tooth, hence making it both more cosmetically appealing, and allowing any restoration that may be necessary.